You are visiting the United Arab Emirates Kee Safety website from United States. Would you like to go to the United States site?

 The Ontario Building code requires a guardrail system to resist a horizontal load of 50lbf/ft (0.75kN/m) or a concentrated load of 1.0kN (225lb) applied at any point along the top rail.
 The system also needs to be designed to resist a 1.5kN/m (100lb/ft) load applied vertically downwards.
-Mid-rails, screens, mesh, intermediate vertical members, solid panels and equivalent structural members shall be capable of withstanding a force of at least 0.5kN (112lb) or 51kg) applied to an area not to exceed 1 foot square in any downward or outward direction at any point along the mid-rail or other member.
+Mid-rails, screens, mesh, intermediate vertical members, solid panels, and equivalent structural members shall be capable of withstanding a force of at least 0.5kN (112lb) or 51kg) applied to an area not to exceed 1 foot square in any downward or outward direction at any point along the mid-rail or other member.

-A new standard is now being established (Z259.18) for temporary/permanent counter balanced edge protection and timber edge protection used on construction sites.
+A new standard is now being established (Z259.18) for temporary/permanent counterbalanced edge protection and timber edge protection used on construction sites.

 It is clear that there is a need of interpreting the Standards to establish if a product is fit for use.
-Many manufacturers will claim compliance to certain standards but what does this mean?
+Many manufacturers will claim compliance with certain standards but what does this mean?

-It’s extremely important the manufacturer provides test reports both internal and in some cases external, provides analysis to demonstrate the given system is suitable for the intended use including the roof pitch, membrane, both wet and dry, performance and whether or not the system was tested with or without an upstand.
+It’s extremely important the manufacturer provides test reports both internal and in some cases external, and provides analysis to demonstrate the given system is suitable for the intended use including the roof pitch, membrane, both wet and dry, performance, and whether or not the system was tested with or without an upstand.

 When we use guardrails in a permanent application (UK & Europe 1100mm high) it may be appropriate to adopt the loading criteria of EN 13374 in relation to the frequency of access and controls in place.
-A suitably and sufficient risk assessment needs to be completed in order to determine the product is fit for use.
+A suitable and sufficient risk assessment needs to be completed in order to determine whether the product is fit for use.

 It may not be necessary to use toe-boards or apply the 470mm gap between principal/intermediate guardrails dependent upon the risk assessment.
-In many instances where a permanent guardrail is required the loadings suggested within EN 13374 may be appropriate as the roof structure may not be able to cope with the higher loadings suggested in the Building Regulations or other standards relating to permanent systems.
+In many instances where a permanent guardrail has required the loadings suggested within EN 13374 may be appropriate as the roof structure may not be able to cope with the higher loadings suggested in the Building Regulations or other standards relating to permanent systems.